UPDATED: Four CVSD electric buses catch fire

 Back in January, CVSD chief operating officer Gary Marckres admitted to the school board that the district’s experiment with leasing six electric buses, while environmentally friendly, “hasn’t gone that terrific.
 The buses haven’t been reliable” explaining that cold weather was preventing charging.
 “The bottom line is that they haven’t been available every day.”

-UPDATE: Now four of them will never be available.
+Update: now four of them will never be available.

 Late Wednesday night four of the six electric buses leased from Highland Electric Company and parked at Allen Brook School in Williston caught fire and were destroyed.
 The district closed Allen Brook for two days for clean-up and Williston Central for one day because of disruption of the bus routes.
 Both will be open Monday.